Skip to content

 # Auto-detect connected iPod

-podkit device add classic
+podkit device add -d classic

 # Specify mount point explicitly

-podkit device add classic /Volumes/IPOD
+podkit device add -d classic --path /Volumes/IPOD

 # Add with quality settings

-podkit device add nano --quality medium --no-artwork
+podkit device add -d nano --quality medium --no-artwork

-# Add with specific audio quality
+# Add with best quality (ALAC on supported devices)

 podkit device remove